arvinxx/gitmoji-commit-workflow/README.md

 # Gitmoji Commit

-> 🎉 Lint your gitmoji commits
+> 😉 Use gitmoji commit in your workflow

 # Packages